ssh-mitm/ssh-mitm/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/ssh-mitm/ssh-mitm/tags).

+## Authors

+See also the list of [contributors](https://github.com/ssh-mitm/ssh-mitm/graphs/contributors) who participated in this project.

+## License

+This project is licensed under the LGPL-3.0 License  - see the [LICENSE.md](LICENSE.md) file for details